jrzaurin/pytorch-widedeep/README.md

 </p>

-Where *'W'* are the weight matrices applied to the wide model and to the final activations of the deep models, *'a'* are these final activations, and &phi;(x) are the cross product transformations of the original features *'x'*.
+Where &sigma; is the sigmoid function, *'W'* are the weight matrices applied to the wide model and to the final activations of the deep models, *'a'* are these final activations, &phi;(x) are the cross product transformations of the original features *'x'*, and , and *'b'* is the bias term.
 In case you are wondering what are *"cross product transformations"*, here is a quote taken directly from the paper: *"For binary features, a cross-product transformation (e.g., “AND(gender=female, language=en)”) is 1 if and only if